Week14 & 15

 - Randomized block designs; Repeated measure combined with between-groups variable, e.g., an experimental group and a control group, each measured over time.

-Chapter 11 & discussion of interpreting studies with multiple measured and unmeasured variables, and readings on interpreting “relative risk” statistics, and interpreting data about risks + benefits of mammography.
+Your Chapter on Within-Subjects and Matched Subjects Approaches (Chapter 10 in Ray) & discussion of interpreting studies with multiple measured and unmeasured variables, and readings on interpreting “relative risk” statistics, and interpreting data about risks + benefits of mammography.

 Discussion group Assignment